The Drew Barrymore Show: Critical response

-Tracy Moore of Vanity Fair said that it's remarkable that "something so offbeat is happening on daytime at all" of the "low-key insanity" of The Drew Barrymore Show.
+Tracy Moore of Vanity Fair said that it is remarkable that "something so offbeat is happening on daytime at all" of the "low-key insanity" of The Drew Barrymore Show.
 Moore also said of Barrymore "She cooks; she interior designs; she feels.
 She talks in hashtags, and casually drops quotes from Gayle King, Patti Smith, and e.e. cummings.
 She is, it seems, genuinely in awe of everyone and everything, a self-described 'human scrapbook of news,' a 'pop culture junkie,' a lover of people and stain removal."

 Jessica Toomer of Uproxx proclaimed that 2020 was the year Drew Barrymore blew up the daytime talk show machine.
-Toomer added that "Drew Barrymore’s show is all of those things.
+Toomer added that "Drew Barrymore's show is all of those things.
 The kind of mind-numbing social experiment that rivals the frenzied delirium of a Safdie Brothers crime saga but interjects just enough PBS-after-school-special cheer to quiet the shrieking happening inside your brain as you watch.
-It’s not pretty all the time.
-Sometimes, it’s not even coherent.
-But like a 1994-era Chloë Sevigny, it’s the kind of “It Girl” of the talk show universe that you just can’t quite define, but know you should worship anyway."
+It's not pretty all the time.
+Sometimes, it's not even coherent.
+But like a 1994-era Chloë Sevigny, it's the kind of "It Girl" of the talk show universe that you just can't quite define, but know you should worship anyway."

-In September 2022, The New Yorker profiled the show and its host ahead of its third season premiere, expressing bewilderment that the show had been renewed given its ratings and commenting:
+In September 2022, The New Yorker profiled the show and its host ahead of its third-season premiere, expressing bewilderment that the show had been renewed given its ratings and commenting:

-“The Drew Barrymore Show” is too chaotic and destabilizing to feel manufactured.
-The show’s open sentimentality—and copious shed tears—are offset by its crackle of unplanned clumsiness.
+"The Drew Barrymore Show" is too chaotic and destabilizing to feel manufactured.
+The show's open sentimentality—and copious shed tears—are offset by its crackle of unplanned clumsiness.
 Bouncing off the walls one moment and breaking down the next, Barrymore seems to be barely holding on as sentiment threatens to overtake her.
 She is not so much revisiting her past as dragging it along like a bindle full of lessons waiting to be discovered.
-If her off-the-cuff irrepressibility is an act, then it’s the best performance of her life.
+If her off-the-cuff irrepressibility is an act, then it's the best performance of her life.

+Critical consensus was more positive after the 2022 format change, with one reviewer calling the show a "viral sensation," elaborating that "even if you are not interested in celebrities, there is a radical naivety to Barrymore ... that is joyful, unreflective and fun to watch.
+If you are interested in celebrities, these will be the most interesting interviews you've ever watched, with deeply personal confidences, from stars in their prime."